Entware/entware-packages/net/adblock/files/README.md

 * additional whitelist for manual overrides, located by default in /etc/adblock/adblock.whitelist
 * quality checks during block list update to ensure a reliable dns backend service
 * minimal status & error logging to syslog, enable debug logging to receive more output
-* procd based init system support (start/stop/restart/reload/suspend/resume/query)
+* procd based init system support (start/stop/restart/reload/suspend/resume/query/status)
 * procd based hotplug support, the adblock start will be solely triggered by network interface triggers
 * suspend & resume adblock actions temporarily without block list reloading
-* runtime statistics via ubus service call
+* runtime information available via LuCI & via 'status' init command
 * query function to quickly identify blocked (sub-)domains, e.g. for whitelisting
+* optional: force dns requests to local resolver
+* optional: force overall sort / duplicate removal for low memory devices (handle with care!)
 * optional: automatic block list backup & restore, backups will be (de-)compressed and restored on the fly in case of any runtime error
 * optional: add new adblock sources on your own via uci config

 ## Prerequisites
 * [LEDE project](https://www.lede-project.org), tested with latest stable release (LEDE 17.01) and with current LEDE snapshot
 * a usual setup with an enabled dns backend at minimum - dump AP modes without a working dns backend are _not_ supported
+* a download utility:
-* a download utility: full versions (with ssl support) of 'wget', 'uclient-fetch', 'aria2c' or 'curl' are supported - the Chaos Calmer built-in busybox wget is not
+    * to support all blocklist sources a full version (with ssl support) of 'wget', 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'aria2c' or 'curl' is required
-    * Chaos Calmer: download & install the external 'wget' package
-    * Designated Driver/Trunk: use built-in 'uclient-fetch' or download & install the external 'wget' package
+    * for limited devices with real memory constraints, adblock provides also a plain http option and supports wget-nossl and uclient-fetch (without libustream-ssl), too
     * for more configuration options see examples below

-## OpenWrt / LEDE trunk Installation & Usage
+## LEDE trunk Installation & Usage
-* install 'adblock' (_opkg install adblock_) and that's it - the adblock start will be automatically triggered by procd interface triggers
+* install 'adblock' (_opkg install adblock_) and that's it - the adblock start will be automatically triggered by procd interface trigger
-* start/stop/restart/reload/suspend/resume the adblock service manually with _/etc/init.d/adblock_
+* control the adblock service manually with _/etc/init.d/adblock_ start/stop/restart/reload/suspend/resume/status or use the LuCI frontend
 * enable/disable your favored block list sources in _/etc/config/adblock_ - 'adaway', 'disconnect' and 'yoyo' are enabled by default

 ## LuCI adblock companion package
 * for easy management of the various block list sources and all other adblock options you can also use a nice & efficient LuCI frontend
 * install 'luci-app-adblock' (_opkg install luci-app-adblock_)
 * the application is located in LuCI under 'Services' menu
-* _Thanks to Hannu Nyman for this great adblock LuCI frontend!_

 ## Tweaks
-* **status/runtime statistics:** the adblock status and runtime statistics are available via ubus service call (see example below)
+* **runtime information:** the adblock status is available via _/etc/init.d/adblock status_ (see example below)
 * **debug logging:** for script debugging please set the config option 'adb\_debug' to '1' and check the runtime output with _logread -e "adblock"_
 * **storage expansion:** to process and store all block list sources at once it might helpful to enlarge your temp directory with a swap partition => see [openwrt wiki](https://wiki.openwrt.org/doc/uci/fstab) for further details
-* **add white-/blacklist entries:** add domain white- or blacklist entries to always-allow or -deny certain (sub) domains, by default both lists are empty and located in _/etc/adblock_.
+* **add white- / blacklist entries:** add domain white- or blacklist entries to always-allow or -deny certain (sub) domains, by default both lists are empty and located in _/etc/adblock_.
 Please add one domain per line - ip addresses, wildcards & regex are _not_ allowed (see example below)
 * **backup & restore block lists:** enable this feature, to restore automatically the latest compressed backup of your block lists in case of any processing error (e.g. a single block list source is not available during update).
 Please use an (external) solid partition and _not_ your volatile router temp directory for this
 * **scheduled list updates:** for a scheduled call of the adblock service add an appropriate crontab entry (see example below)
-* **restrict/disable procd interface trigger:** to restrict the procd interface trigger to a (list of) certain wan interface(s) or to disable it at all, set 'adb\_iface' to an existing interface like 'wan' or to a non-existing like 'false'
+* **restrict procd interface trigger:** restrict the procd interface trigger to a (list of) certain interface(s) (default: wan).
+To disable it at all, remove all entries
 * **suspend & resume adblocking:** to quickly switch the adblock service 'on' or 'off', simply use _/etc/init.d/adblock [suspend|resume]_
 * **domain query:** to query the active block lists for a specific domain, please run _/etc/init.d/adblock query `<DOMAIN>`_ (see example below)
-* **divert dns requests:** to force dns requests to your local dns resolver add an appropriate firewall rule (see example below)
 * **add new list sources:** you could add new block list sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
 * **disable active dns probing in windows 10:** to prevent a yellow exclamation mark on your internet connection icon (which wrongly means connected, but no internet), please change the following registry key/value from "1" to "0" _HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet\EnableActiveProbing_